United Gulf Bank

 United Gulf Bank (UGB) is a commercial bank located in Manama, Bahrain, founded in 1980.

 UGB works under a wholesale banking licence from the Central Bank of Bahrain and is listed on the Bahrain Stock Exchange.
 From 1988 is a member of the Kuwait Projects Company Holding (KIPCO).

-The bank building, UGB Tower, contains elements of the local architecture and energy saving features for the high-rise office buildings.
+The bank building, UGB Tower, designed by SOM, contains elements of the local architecture and energy saving features for the high-rise office buildings.